Penn State Millennium Scholars Program

 The Penn State Millennium Scholars Program is open to academically strong high school seniors whose future plans include pursuing a doctoral degree in science or engineering, and to increasing the diversity of researchers in science and engineering.

 To apply for the scholarship, you will need a Penn State Access ID (Example: xyx5012) available by creating a MyPennState profile.
 Students must apply separately for admission to Penn State University Park to pursue College of Engineering or College of Science majors, with the exception that students applying to the Premedicine major, Premedical-Medical, Forensic Science or BS/MBA programs are not eligible to apply for the Millennium Scholars program.
 Annual scholarships for Millennium Scholars will start at $15,000.
-THE APPLICATION IS DUE BY JANUARY 16, 2015.
+THE APPLICATION DUE DATE HAS BEEN EXTENDED TO JANUARY 18, 2015.

 Although it is not required for students to be considered for the Millennium Scholars program, we encourage students to also apply to the Schreyer Honors College.